-In addition to being a leader in wedding photography post production services, we’re known as expert marketers in the industry.
+In addition to being a leader in post production services, we are known as expert marketers in the industry.
 And now we’re going to market for you.
 For free!

 *Note: You don’t have to use Extra to take advantage of ShootDotEdit.
-It’s complimentary, and we think it’s great, but don’t let it get in the way of using ShootDotEdit’s post production services.
+It’s complimentary.
+And, we think it’s great.
+But don’t let it get in the way of using our post production services.

 Bonus: There are zero commission fees, zero hosting fees, and zero storage fees with Extra!

 - Free hosting service added to your subscription

 - Free Marketing of your images in the gallery

 - Direct connection to your favorite print labs

 - Hands-off ordering and delivery of print orders to your customers

 We mentioned this a bit in the sections above, but properly retouching skin tones is an important part of photo editing to master.
 Different circumstances can create the need, or the request from your clients, to retouch skin tones from your original photographs.

 These can range from fixing small blemishes on the skin to addressing color issues created by natural or artificial lighting or shadows.
 The type of skin retouching you perform will depend on the specific issue you are addressing.
 As well as correcting overall image color issues that influence skin tones, you may also want to address specific skin issues.
 These skin concerns could be blemishes, red spots, or other more detailed issues.
 Properly retouching skin in these cases will require a different set of tools.